Canteen/CanteenDatabase/README.md

 #Canteen Database

 Abstract mysqli library for use with the Canteen Framework.
+For documentation of the codebase, please see [Canteen Database docs](http://canteen.github.io/CanteenDatabase/).

 ##Installation